Faces at Beloit—an online collection of student photographs available only to those with an employee password.

 Flood Arena—the basketball/volleyball area of the Sports Center.
 See appendix.

 Folk 'n' Blues Festival—two apostrophes (both facing the same way) to replace two lost letters in "and."
-Student-organized two-day music festival in early fall.
+Student-organized two-day music festival held in early fall.

 foreign words—italicize those that are not common English expressions.
 Many previously foreign words are now accepted as part of the English language and should not be italicized, such as alma mater, rendezvous, spiel.